ghm17/EncoreDNM/README.md

 EncoreDNM is a powerful method to estimate concordant de novo mutation (DNM) associations between disorders.

 ## Before starting
 EncoreDNM is built upon `R`.
-The R-package `mvtnorm` is required to generate multivariate normal random vectors.
+The R-package `mvtnorm` is required to generate multivariate normal random vectors, and the R-package `snowfall` is required for parallel computing.

 ## Tutorial
 First download EncoreDNM and the corresponding data.